-The plan — “Defining Pathways for Realizing the Revolutionary Potential of High Entropy Alloys” — is scheduled for release at the second World Congress on High Entropy Alloys this December.
+The plan — “Defining Pathways for Realizing the Revolutionary Potential of High Entropy Alloys” — was released at the second World Congress on High Entropy Alloys held December 5-8, 2021.
 Funding from the Defense Advanced Research Projects Agency, implemented through the Air Force Research Laboratory, supported the study.

 Gao, who earned his Ph.D. in materials science from UVA’s School of Engineering and Applied Science in 2002, is among the 15 leading experts invited to join the accelerator study group.
 John R. Scully, the Charles Henderson Chaired Professor of Materials Science and Engineering at UVA, is also a member of the group.

 “I love materials and materials science and am very dedicated to computational materials design,” said Gao, who fulfilled postdoctoral appointments at UVA and Carnegie Mellon University and joined the National Energy Technology Laboratory as a contract researcher in 2008.
 “I want to accelerate the design of cost-effective high-temperature materials that will improve the efficiency of gas-fired power plants, to reduce global warming and other environmental side effects.”

 Gao, who resides in Oregon, felt these effects directly in 2020 when he was forced to evacuate his family from encroaching wildfires; last year was one of the most destructive fire seasons in the state’s history.